Skip to main content

 When this DAG runs, it launches a Kubernetes Pod with exactly 0.5m of CPU and 1024Mi of memory, as long as that infrastructure is available in your Deployment.
 After the task finishes, the Pod terminates gracefully.

-Mount secret environment variables to worker Pods
+Use secret environment variables in worker Pods

 1. Add the following import to your DAG file: